Pungyeon/clean-go-article/proposal.md

 // TODO: Seems like something is missing here

 ### Nil Values

+// TODO : This doesnt make sense.
+The nil values are

 A controversial aspect of Go, is the addition of `nil`.
 This value corresponds to the value `NULL` in C and is essentially an uninitialised pointer.
-A lot of other languages have omitted this from their language, prioritising safety and therefore the equivalent of `nil` is in fact a type, rather than an actual null pointer.
-The reason for this, is that null pointers can cause a lot of trouble.
-We explained which troubles they can cause in the sections [Returning Defined Errors](#Returning-Defined-Errors) and [Returning Other Value](#Returning-Other-Values), but to some up: Things break, when you try to access null pointers.
+Previously, we traversed in explained the troubles `nil` can cause in the sections [Returning Defined Errors](#Returning-Defined-Errors) and [Returning Other Value](#Returning-Other-Values), but to sum up: Things break, when you try to access methods or properties of a `nil` value.
+In the mentioned section, it was recommended to try an minimise usage of returning a  `nil` value.
+This way, users of our code, would be less prone to accidentally access `nil` values by a mistake.

+There are other scenarios in which it is common to find `nil` values, which can cause some unecessary pain.
+As an example, the incorrect initialisation of a `struct` can lead to the `struct` containing `nil` properties.

+If accessed, they will cause a panic.

+// TODO : This needs much more explanation

 Luckily, there is an easy way to combat this.
 One method of doing this, is by hiding our concrete struct behind an interface.
 The concrete type can only be initialised via. functions, which ensure that all possible `nil` values are initialised and we hereby ensure that these values will never be accessed.